tgblake/Getting-and-Cleaning-Data-Project/README.md

 identified by grepl and put into vector colsTF.
 The column names include mean(), std() and meanFreq, for a total, with "subject" and "activity", of 81 columns.
 * The colsTF  vector is used to subset the columns.
+* The column/variable names are edited by gsub to remove characters -, ( and ), and to make them more descriptive.
 * The subsetted data frame is grouped by subject-activity combination to produce 6 x 30 = 180 rows, and summarise_each is used to apply mean() in each column to the 66 measurements for each combination.